+Non- Participating Emergency services Nonemergency services

+Billed charges 69% increase 75% increase

+Allowed amounts 66% increase 62% increase

-Non Participating Emergency services Nonemergency services Participating Emergency services Nonemergency services Billed charges 69% increase 75% increase Billed charges 46% increase Allowed amounts 66% increase 62% increase Allowed amounts 50% increase 50% increase
+Participating Emergency services Nonemergency services

+Billed charges 46% increase 40% increase

+Allowed amounts 50% increase 50% increase

-Provided from OIC Carrier Survey presented at Advisory Group on July 26th, 2023
+Source: OIC Carrier Survey presented to Advisory Group on July 26, 2023

-The burden of increasing billed charges largely falls on consumers who are balance billed and unable to afford the additional charges, often leading to medical debt and other serious financial and health repercussions.
-Ensequences of medical debt for consumers include wage garnishment, damaged credit reports, and court fees in the event debt collectors sue the consumer for payment.
-This burden can fall disproportionately on consumers who live in rural and frontier communities, in large part the longer distances rural EMS providers travel and to being less likely to have contracts with health carriers.
+The burden of increasing billed charges largely falls on consumers who are balance billed for hundreds, if not thousands, of dollars and too often are unable to afford these additional charges, leading to medical debt and other serious financial and health repercussions.
+Consequences of medical debt for consumers include wage garnishment, damaged credit reports, and court fees incurred when debt collectors sue consumers for payment.
+This burden can fall disproportionately on consumers who live in rural and frontier communities, due in large part the longer distances rural EMS providers travel and to those providers being less likely to have contracts with health carriers.

-Due to the complexity of the ground ambulance agencies, E2SHB 1688 (2022), directed the Office of the Insurance Commissioner (OIC) to submit a legislative report related to how balance billing for ground ambulance services can be prevented.
-It instructed the OIC to consult with a broad range of interested entities and submit the report to the legislature on or before October 1, 2023:
+Due to the complexity of ground ambulance agencies and services, E2SHB 1688 (2022), directed the Office of the Insurance Commissioner (OIC) to submit a report to the legislature related to how balance billing for ground ambulance services can be prevented.
+It instructed the OIC to consult with a broad range of interested entities and submit the report on or before October 1, 2023.